athul/archie/README.md

 more to do before I can ship that feature.

-I'm also looking to go a different direction visually, now that I'm happy with how it work under the hood.
+I'm also looking to go a different direction visually, now that I'm happy with how it works under the hood.

 ## Features